Current Bank Account

 This current account is only free if you are under 28 years old or if you received a monthly payment of at least €700.
 That means that as a Blocked Account holder, you are covered, even if you are aged over 28.
 If you do not fulfill either of those conditions, ING charges €4.90 per month for the Girokonto Student.
 You won't benefit from English customer support, but you will be able to manage your bank account online.

-The sustainable and mobile bank account Tomorrow Free can be opened in just 8 minutes on your smartphone.
+Tomorrow Now's sustainable and mobile bank account can be opened in just a few minutes on your smartphone.
 You can save trees with every single euro spent with your Tomorrow card.

 Germany has more than 1,900 banks, so we can only give you an overview of the banks frequently chosen by Expatrio's customers.
 You can read more on our article about finance and banking in Germany.
 The following banks are also often referred to as good banks for expatriates and international students in Germany: